grellyd/cpsc_416_p2_distributed_diary/README.txt

 Let PORT be some valid free port number.

 To run the app locally:
-— Start server from src: go run distributeddiaryserver/server.go 12345 local
+— Start server from go/src: go run distributeddiaryserver/server.go 12345 local
-- Start app from src: go run distributeddiaryapp/app.go 127.0.0.1:12345 PORT --local
+- Start app from go/src: go run distributeddiaryapp/app.go 127.0.0.1:12345 PORT --local

 This will run server and apps at 127.0.0.1:PORT